Prisons and Camps, July 1974 (32.12)

 Kirov Region

-During the second investigation of him in Kirov Prison Yakov Khantsis (CCE 28) was kept in a basement on a punishment regime.
 When the period sanctioned by the procurator had expired and Khantsis began to demand his release by knocking on the door, six warders, with an officer in charge, beat him up in his cell until he lost consciousness.
 They beat his head against the door repeating: “That’s how you should knock, you dirty yid.”
 As a result of the beating his skull and spine were damaged and his legs were partially paralyzed.
 Khantsis was carried in to the courtroom (September 1972).
 The court sentenced him to two years of strict-regime.
-(For the documents in Khantsis’s case see A Chronicle of Human Rights, number 1).
+(For the documents in Khantsis’s case see A Chronicle of Human Rights, No. 1).

 In penal institution OR 216/16, to which Khantsis was sent for a psychiatric examination, he was tied up in a wet towel and efforts were made forcibly to straighten his half-bent paralyzed legs, as it was, apparently, thought that he was shamming.
 In the course of this, ligaments in the region of his knees were broken.

 Khantsis served his new term in institution OR 216/10.
 At first, he was held in the camp prison.
 When he was being taken to the bath-house, he turned to go into the main zone (on his crutches).
 An officer snatched the crutches away from him.
 Khantsis fell and crawled into the main zone.
-The officer then stood on his legs, but prisoners gathered round and cries of indignation rang out.
-After this incident Khantsis was transferred from the camp prison to the main zone, and later to another camp (OR 216/1).
+The officer then stood on Khantsis’s legs, but prisoners gathered round and cries of indignation rang out.

-Yakov Leibovich Khantsis was released at the end of his sentence, on 6 March 1972, received an exit visa, and emigrated to Israel.
+Yakov Leibovich KHANTSIS was released at the end of his sentence, on 6 March 1972, received an exit visa, and emigrated to Israel.

 *